AElfProject/aelf-block-scan/README.md

 ## Usage

-Check the `example/index.js` as a reference
+Check the `example/index.js` as a reference in [ the repo of aelf-block-scan](https://github.com/AElfProject/aelf-block-scan).

 ### Step.1